 List of Annexes:

-- Annexe A - Definitions (under development)
+- Annexe A - Definitions (for Members)

 - Annexe B - Document Codification Rules (for Members)

-- Annexe E - Glossary / Acronyms
+- Annexe E - Other (for Members)

 Note 2 - Rationale of approval or rejection (by the Scientific Commission): The rationale for any rejection or approval by the Scientific Commission is documented within the NWIP form and, if relevant, in the SC minutes.
 The rationale for approval is by default when the Scientific Commission agrees with the objectives.
 Comments may however be brought and must be answered by the Proposer.
 All work should end in a document output such as a Recommended Method, a Technical Report, a Guide, a Presentation, any Publication or Administrative document such as forms.
 The decision is logged by the Secretariat within the NWIP form and reported back to the Proposer.